nand2tetris/web-ide/README.md

 Jiffies extends [`PicoCSS`](https://picocss.com), allowing rapid iteration on custom components.
 Some ideas have been moved upstream to Pico.
 Specific components in the forked Pico include [`inline-buttons`](https://github.com/picocss/pico/issues/182) and a [`property sheet`](https://github.com/picocss/pico/issues/195).

+### Extension

+A VSCode extension with language definitions and editor support.

 ### Jiffies